Outdoor Swimming in Central Mass

 Pout Pond (Uxbridge)

-This is a small pond that is well taken care of with fresh sand donated perfect for building sandcastles.
-The rate is $3/per person for a Day Pass ($12 family cap) or you can buy a season pass for $40 (Uxbridge residents) or $80 for non-residents.
+This is a small pond that is well taken care of with fresh sand donated, perfect for building sandcastles.
+The rate is $3/per person for a Day Pass ($12 family cap) or you can buy a season pass for $40 (Uxbridge residents) or $65 for non-residents.

 Wallum Lake at Douglas State Forest (Douglas)

 Enjoy a day of swimming in the Douglas State Forest.
-The area offers spots of shade or sun depending on your preference.
+The area offers spots of shade or sun, depending on your preference.
 There are also walking trails that you can do from the swimming area.
-Daily parking fees are charged from May 25 through October 14 at $9 (MA resident) and $30 (non-MA resident).
+Daily parking fees are charged via the YODEL app from May 24 through October 13 at $9 (MA resident) and $30 (non-MA resident).
+MA Resident annual parking pass is $60.

 Carbuncle Pond (Oxford)

 This is not only a beach for swimming but also a splash pad.
 It is owned and operated by the Town of Oxford.
-Daily passes can be purchased both for Oxford residents and non-residents at the gate.
+Daily Passes for admittance can be obtained on-site upon arrival.

 Lake Singletary (Sutton)

-Marion’s Camp located at Lake Singletary is located at the end of Tuttle Road and is now open year-round.
+Marion’s Camp, located at Lake Singletary, is located at the end of Tuttle Road and is now open year-round.
 There is no swimming during swim lessons.
-Season passes for both Sutton Residents and Non-Residents can be purchased online.
-Daily pass fee can only be purchased at the beach at $5.00/per person.
+Season passes for both Sutton Residents ($25) and Non-Residents ($50) can be purchased online.
+Daily pass fees can only be purchased at the beach for $5.00 per person.

 Memorial Beach (Webster)